 How to Draw Pikachu

 Pikachu might not be the easiest to draw, but it does look cute.
-If that gives you motivation and energy to draw it.
+If that gives you the motivation and energy to draw it.
 Focus on hands/paws and also keep your eye on the eyes (pun intended).

 If you like, you can add some electric effects easily with color dodge layer mode (assuming you draw with a drawing tablet).

-How To Draw Charizard Step By Step
+How to Draw Charizard

-Charizard is right among the top of Pokémons regarding Ashs’ collection or roster if I may say, a massive dragon with a flame on top of its tail.
+Charizard is right among the top of Pokémons regarding Ash’s collection or roster if I may say, a massive dragon with a flame on top of its tail.